WATERWAYS IMPROVEMENT TECHNICIAN II

 LOCATION OF POSITION

-The Department of Natural Resources, Engineering & Construction Unit, is currently accepting applications for a Waterways Improvement Technician II under direction of the Chief of In-House Construction Services.
-This position provides support for marine construction project within DNR's Four Regions of Public Lands Engineering and Construction Program.
+These positions provide support for marine construction projects within DNR’s Four Regions of Public Lands Engineering and Construction Program.
 Marine projects include, but are not limited to the construction of piers, bulkheads, public boat ramps, timber jetties, rock revetments, dredging of channels, winter ice breakings and bay debris cleanup.
 The general mission of the In-House Construction program is to provide all DNR facilities with a support system so the employee can have a safe and functional working environment and the general public can enjoy our treasured Chesapeake Bay, our diverse landscapes, and our natural resources.

 Applicants should have knowledge of the following: maneuvering of barges into loading position by operating electric and pneumatic winches, deck safety of personnel and overall cleanliness of barges, ability to operate small boats, track loaders, backhoes and excavators.

-Experience: One year of experience in the Maryland State classification of Waterways Improvement Technician I.
+Experience: One year of experience in the State government as a Waterways Improvement Technician I.

-Education: Graduation from a standard high or possession of a State high school equivalence certificate.
+Education: Graduation from an accredited high or possession of a high school equivalency certificate.

 Experience: Seven years of experience in marine construction activities, including design and construction of piers, bulkheads and jetties.

-1. Applicants may substitute engineering education at an accredited college or university (approved by the Engineer’s Council for Professional Development) for the required experience on a year-for-year basis.
+1. Candidates may substitute engineering education at an accredited college or university (approved by the Accreditation Board of Engineering and Technology) on a year-for-year basis for the required experience.

 2. Candidates may substitute U.S. Armed Forces military experience as a noncommissioned officer in marine construction classifications and specialty codes in the waterways construction and marine engineering field of work on a year-for-year basis for the required experience.